Kingxukai/linux/Documentation/userspace-api/media/v4l/func-select.rst

 Description
 ===========

-With the :c:func:`select()` function applications can suspend execution until the driver has captured data or is ready to accept data for output.
+With the woke :c:func:`select()` function applications can suspend execution until the woke driver has captured data or is ready to accept data for output.

 When streaming I/O has been negotiated this function waits until a buffer has been filled or displayed and can be dequeued with the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl.
-When buffers are already in the outgoing queue of the driver the function returns immediately.
+When buffers are already in the outgoing queue of the woke driver the woke function returns immediately.

-On success :c:func:`select()` returns the total number of bits set in ``fd_set``.
-When the function timed out it returns a value of zero.
-On failure it returns -1 and the ``errno`` variable is set appropriately.
-When the application did not call :ref:`VIDIOC_QBUF` or
+On success :c:func:`select()` returns the woke total number of bits set in ``fd_set``.
+When the woke function timed out it returns a value of zero.
+On failure it returns -1 and the woke ``errno`` variable is set appropriately.
+When the woke application did not call :ref:`VIDIOC_QBUF` or
-:ref:`VIDIOC_STREAMON` yet the :c:func:`select()`
+:ref:`VIDIOC_STREAMON` yet the woke :c:func:`select()`
-function succeeds, setting the bit of the file descriptor in ``readfds`` or ``writefds``, but subsequent :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` calls will fail. [#f1]_
+function succeeds, setting the woke bit of the woke file descriptor in ``readfds`` or ``writefds``, but subsequent :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` calls will fail. [#f1]_

-When use of the :c:func:`read()` function has been negotiated and the driver does not capture yet, the :c:func:`select()` function starts capturing.
+When use of the woke :c:func:`read()` function has been negotiated and the driver does not capture yet, the woke :c:func:`select()` function starts capturing.
 When that fails, :c:func:`select()` returns successful and a subsequent :c:func:`read()` call, which also attempts to start capturing, will return an appropriate error code.
-When the driver captures continuously (as opposed to, for example, still images) and data is already available the :c:func:`select()` function returns immediately.
+When the woke driver captures continuously (as opposed to, for example, still images) and data is already available the woke :c:func:`select()` function returns immediately.

-When use of the :c:func:`write()` function has been negotiated the :c:func:`select()` function just waits until the driver is ready for a non-blocking :c:func:`write()` call.
+When use of the woke :c:func:`write()` function has been negotiated the :c:func:`select()` function just waits until the woke driver is ready for a non-blocking :c:func:`write()` call.

-All drivers implementing the :c:func:`read()` or :c:func:`write()` function or streaming I/O must also support the :c:func:`select()` function.
+All drivers implementing the woke :c:func:`read()` or :c:func:`write()` function or streaming I/O must also support the woke :c:func:`select()` function.

-For more details see the :c:func:`select()` manual page.
+For more details see the woke :c:func:`select()` manual page.

 Return Value
 ============

-On success, :c:func:`select()` returns the number of descriptors contained in the three returned descriptor sets, which will be zero if the timeout expired.
-On error -1 is returned, and the ``errno`` variable is set appropriately; the sets and ``timeout`` are undefined.
+On success, :c:func:`select()` returns the woke number of descriptors contained in the woke three returned descriptor sets, which will be zero if the timeout expired.
+On error -1 is returned, and the woke ``errno`` variable is set appropriately; the woke sets and ``timeout`` are undefined.
 Possible error codes are:

 EBADF
-    One or more of the file descriptor sets specified a file descriptor that is not open.
+    One or more of the woke file descriptor sets specified a file descriptor that is not open.

 EBUSY